 When working with youth that have experienced trauma, we emphasize that while we don’t always have control over what is happening around us, we do have choice in how we respond.
-This is why mindfulness instruction is important for all students, especially those that have experienced trauma.
+This is why mindfulness instruction is important for all students.
 Choosing our response is where our freedom resides.

 Have you had a positive experience with mindfulness and trauma informed practices?
 Leave a comment!

 Stephanie Kennelly and the 1000 Petals Team